krishaamer/green-filter-research/research/introduction.md

 | ESG instruments                               |     |
 | Environmental degradation                     |     |

--   The current environmental upheaval, led by Generation Z, followed by Millennials, and the business adaptation (or lack thereof) to sustainable economic models, taking into account the hidden social and environmental costs we didn’t calculate in our pricing before.
-The award-winning economist Mariana Mazzucato argues we have to include more into how we value unpaid labor (in Gupta (2020)), relating to the social (S in ESG).
+-   The current environmental upheaval, led by Gen-Z and Millennials, and the business adaptation (or lack thereof) to sustainable economic models, taking into account the hidden social and environmental costs we didn’t calculate in our pricing before.
+-   The award-winning economist Mariana Mazzucato argues in Gupta (2020) we have to include more into how we value unpaid labor. ,relating to the social (S in ESG).
 -   We also need to consider environmental effects (E in ESG).
 We haven’t taken into account the whole cost of production, leading to the wrong pricing information.
 To achieve this, we need expert governance (G).

 **There’s evidence young people have money:**

--   In the U.S. alone, the combined annual consumer spending of Millennials and Gen-Z was over 2.5T USD in 2020 (see YPulse (2020)).
+-   In the U.S. alone, the combined annual consumer spending of Millennials and Gen-Z was over 2.5T USD in 2020 (see YPulse, 2020).
 -   Calastone (2020): Over the coming decade, in the U.S., UK, and Australia, Millennials are inheriting 30T USD from their parents.

 **Mainstream technology penetration worldwide**

--   80% of world population has a smartphone according to BankMyCell (2022) while 98% of Generation Z owns smartphone Global Web Index (2017)
+-   80% of world population has a smartphone according to BankMyCell (2022) while 98% of Gen-Z owns smartphone Global Web Index (2017)

 -   The latest IPCC report

--   d@eyangeorgievGenStatisticsWhat2023: Only 30% of Gen-Z believe tech can solve all problems.
+-   (**eyangeorgievGenStatisticsWhat2023?**): Only 30% of Gen-Z believe tech can solve all problems.

 -   Dimock (2019)

 -   kora 95%

+Oboarding more people for sustainable practices is a complex interaction design issue hindered by ambiguous data (what is sustainable?) and messy human motivations (we love buying things).

+Health tracking apps paired with connected devices such as Apple Watch filled with sensors provide one model of simple interactions to build a **quantified self** in a dynamically track health data.

+This data allows apps to provide tips how to improve health outcomes through small daily actions such as climbing more stair or drinking more water.
+Small interactions allow users to align their value with their actions.

+What would be a good interface to track sustainability?

 ## Research Background {#research-background}

 -   I grew up reading science fiction books and their influence on my outlook towards future possibilities continues until present day.
-Star Trek has a portable device called a ***tricorder*** (fig. 1), which enables imagined future humans fix all kinds of problems from scanning for minerals inside a cave to scanning human bodies for medical information.
+Star Trek has a portable device called a ***tricorder*** (fig. 1), which enables imaginary future humans fix all kinds of problems from scanning for minerals inside a cave to scanning human bodies for medical information.
 I would love to have such a device for consumer choices and financial decisions - to know what to buy and which businesses to do business with.
-Robots are already part of our lives; this thesis proposal was partially written using Google’s and Apple’s Voice recognition software, allowing me to transcribe notes with the help of an AI assistant.
+Robots are already integral part of our lives; this thesis proposal was partially written using Google’s and Apple’s Voice recognition software, allowing me to transcribe notes with the help of an AI assistant.

 ``` mdx-code-block
 <Figure